 - Do I have the skills to grow my own food?

-Getting started can seem quite overwhelming, but implementing changes a little at a time will help with positioning you closer to a more sustainable lifestyle and more control over your tomorrow.
+Getting started can seem overwhelming, but making incremental changes will position you for a more sustainable lifestyle and more control over your future.

-How are you planning to use these current world changes to improve your life and the lives of those who depend on you?
-Are you stuck in fear-mode?
-If so, here are other ways that you can overcome anxiety and fear.
-Let us know by commenting below how you are making the necessary changes to prepare for the end of the world.
+How can you use these current world changes to better your life and the lives of those who depend on you?
+Are you stuck in fear?
+If so, here is an article that will offer other ways that you can overcome anxiety and fear.
+Please let us know in the comments section below how you intend to make the necessary changes to prepare for the end of the world.

 For more information and tips on simple, fear-free living, subscribe and become a member today!